-The Hazardous Waste Operations and Emergency Response Standard (HazWOPER) contains requirements for cleanup operations; corrective actions involving cleanup operations; voluntary cleanup operations; operations conducted at treatment, storage and disposal facilities; and emergency-response operations for hazardous wastes.
+The Hazardous Waste Operations and Emergency Response Standard (HazWOPER) contains requirements for cleanup operations; corrective actions involving cleanup operations; voluntary cleanup operations; operations conducted at treatment, storage, and disposal facilities; and emergency-response operations for hazardous wastes.
 The HazWOPER Standard, 29 CFR 1910.120, requires the following with regard to spill control:

 Socks or mini booms are cylindrical and vary in length and width.
-This form of sorbent is typically used in facility spill response or maintenance applications.
+This form of a sorbent is typically used in facility spill response or maintenance applications.
 Socks can be used to contain spills or can be placed around machinery or other equipment to contain leaks.

-The three categories of sorbents are universal, petroleum and maintenance.
+The three categories of sorbents are universal, petroleum, and maintenance.
 These categories are made up of several sorbent materials, including synthetics such as polypropylene; inorganic materials, such as expanded silicates and clay; and organic materials, such as cellulose and wood fibers.